15 Jul Gig Performer is the best companion for all your musical efforts and more

 Much better than a Full DAW for Versatility, Ease of Use, Lack of Overhead (what you add is what you get…) And Capability to do Anything you can imagine. — Paul Gandhi

-The dramatical growth in YouTube popularity along with the opportunity to earn money from sharing interesting content on YouTube led to the coining of the term “Youtuber”.
-You can even hear that some artists are “half-time” or “full-time Youtubers”, earning money directly or indirectly from YouTube (i.e. along with Merch stores, Patreon pages and affiliate links among others).
+The dramatic growth in YouTube popularity along with the opportunity to earn money from sharing interesting content on YouTube led to the coining of the term “Youtuber”.
+You will find that some artists are “half-time” or “full-time Youtubers”, earning money directly or indirectly from YouTube (i.e. along with Merch stores, Patreon pages and affiliate links among others).
 Some Youtubers have their own signature plugins.
 An example is Stevie T’s signature plugin from ML Sound Lab (for which we also have a template in our Gig and Rackspace files forum).

 Gig Performer’s instantaneous and glitch-free sound transition can help you to create quality and alluring content on your channel.
 You can either create a VST-only setup or a hybrid setup build around Gig Performer.
 Gig Performer 4.5 allows you to record your outputs and easily help you to create cover songs or produce your original content.
 Multiple Youtube videos, where sound is managed using Gig Performer are presented in the Gig Performer in Action category of our community forum (examples are: Jeff Wheeler and Zentaur).
 Another recent example is a setup of Nick Fitzgerald where Gig Performer is a part of his setup for his amazing Incubus covers: